moe01324/ESP32_OilTemp/README.md

 2x 220Ohm.
 One for the switch, one for the sensor.

 Switch
 To cycle through different display modes.
-I put it into the glove box. e.g. https://amzn.to/2TeMIT3
+I put it directly into the dashboard.
+"Inside" an existing but unused switch e.g. https://amzn.to/2TeMIT3

 Cabling